Performance of Compressive Parameter Estimation via K-Median Clustering: Clustering Methods for Parameter Estimation

-It is easy to see that the proxy function will feature local maxima at the sampled parameter values from the \PD~that are closest to the true parameter values.
-Thus, the goal of the parameter estimation finally reduces to the search of local maxima in the proxy vector over all parameter samples represented in the \PD, which often is addressed via optimal sparse approximation of the proxy.
+It is easy to see that the proxy vector will feature local maxima at the indices for the sampled parameters in the \PD~that are closest to the true parameter.
+Thus, the goal of the parameter estimation finally reduces to the search of local maxima in the proxy vector over all parameter samples represented in the \PD, which often is addressed via the sparse approximation operator on the proxy, e.g., via the hard thresholding operator or \EMD-optimal sparse approximation.

 When the correlation function has fast decay (usually the case when the coherence of the \PD~is very small), it is possible to find the local maxima of the proxy via the hard thresholding operator, as used in standard greedy algorithms for sparse signal recovery.
 However, when the correlation function decays slowly (usually the case when the \PD~elements are highly coherent), the thresholding operator will unavoidably focus its search around the peak of the proxy with the largest magnitude, unless additional approaches like band exclusion are implemented.
-In contrast, \EMD-optimal sparse approximation identifies the local maxima of the proxy directly by exploiting the fact that these local maxima correspond to the $K$-median clustering centroids, when certain conditions (to be defined in Theorem \ref{theorem:generalclustering} in the next section) are met.
-Thus, we can propose an \EMD~and \PD-based parameter estimation algorithm, shown as Algorithm \ref{algorithm:clustering}, which leverages a standard iterative, Lloyd-style $K$-median clustering algorithm \cite{bradley1997clustering}.
-This algorithm will repeatedly assign each entry of the input to the cluster whose median is closest to the entry and then update each median by finding the weighted median of the cluster using the balance property (\ref{equation:balanceweight}).
+In contrast, \EMD-optimal sparse approximation identifies the local maxima of the proxy directly by exploiting the fact that these local maxima correspond to the $K$-median clustering centroids, when certain conditions (to be defined in Theorem \ref{theorem:generalclustering} in the next subsection) are met.
+Thus, we can propose an \EMD-optimal sparse approximation algorithm, shown as Algorithm \ref{algorithm:clustering}, which leverages a standard iterative, Lloyd-style $K$-median clustering algorithm \cite{bradley1997clustering} and obtains the optimal sparse approximation of the proxy in the \EMD~sense.
+This algorithm will repeatedly assign each entry of the proxy vector to the cluster whose median is closest to the entry and then update each median by finding the weighted median of the cluster using the balance property (\ref{equation:balanceweight}).
+At the end, the parameter estimates corresponding to the centroids are returned.